-A born and bread New Yorker, Hans Dederle’s interest in trading started out as a broker.
+A born and bred New Yorker, Hans Dederle’s interest in trading started out as a broker.
 He spent his evenings studying and researching, eventually falling in love with trading.
 When the big crash happened in ’07/’08 he lost his job as a broker and trading full time became the natural income replacement.

 Hans now mainly day trades Options on Tech firms like Facebook or Google.
 He also trades Futures.